hbn1987/6Scan/README.md

 Efficient IPv6 scanner integrates ping (HMap-ping6), traceroute (HMap-trace6), and target generation algorithms (HMap-tga6).

-Access the IPv6 hitlists gathered by HMap by visiting http://175.6.54.250/ipv6
+This is the C++ implementation of HMap, i.e., HMap v1.0.
+Access the IPv6 hitlists gathered by HMap by visiting [HMap Hitlist](http://175.6.54.250/ipv6)

 ## Require